raspberrychris/capybarazone/content/_index.md

 Welcome to Capybara Zone! 🌿

 The land of Capybaras awaits you, where curiosity and learning go hand in paw.
-Capybara Zone is your one-stop destination for discovering fascinating facts, adorable pictures, and incredible tales about the world's largest rodent—the captivating Capybara!
+Capybara Zone is your one-stop destination for discovering [fascinating facts about capybaras](/capybarazone/content/Blog/capybara-facts.md), adorable pictures, and incredible tales about the world's largest rodent—the captivating Capybara!

 At Capybara Zone, we believe that learning should be fun, engaging, and accessible for everyone, including our little explorers.
 Our mission is to create a safe and exciting digital space where children can dive into the captivating world of Capybaras and expand their knowledge of these extraordinary creatures.